vladimirheart/tg_ref_b24_sup/docs/windows_setup.md

 PS> .\run-windows.bat
 ```

-The script will prefer the Maven Wrapper (`mvnw.cmd`) if you add it later; otherwise it calls the globally installed Maven and runs `spring-boot:run`.
+The script now bundles the Maven Wrapper (`mvnw.cmd`), so Maven will be downloaded automatically on the first run.
+If you have Maven installed globally it will be used as a fallback.

 After the dependencies download the panel becomes available at <http://localhost:8080/>.
 The default admin credentials are `admin` / `admin`.